vyta/openhack-containers/src/trips/README.md

 |---------|-------------------------------|---------------------------------------|
 | GET     | /api/json                     | Required by the OpenAPI controller    |

-The api has been intrumented using the [Go Promethues library](https://github.com/prometheus/client_golang).
+The api has been instrumented using the [Go Promethues library](https://github.com/prometheus/client_golang).

 | Method  | Path                          |Description                            |
 |---------|-------------------------------|---------------------------------------|